Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Application to systems with endogenous connectivity

 The evolution of the interaction topology for this system is a priori unknown, because it depends on the a priori unknown evolution of $x$.
 In addition, the interaction topology can, in principle, change an infinite number of times during a finite time interval.
-Observe that (\ref{eq:APCT}) is of the form (\ref{eq:evol_x_endogenous}), with $a_{ij}(x) = 1$ if $\abs{x_i-x_j}<1$, and $a_{ij}(x) =0$ otherwise.
+Determining whether such a system converges can be complicated.
+And indeed, the convergence of an asymmetric counterpart of (\ref{eq:APCT}) remains open \cite{MirtabatabaeiBullo:2011}.
+Observe now that (\ref{eq:APCT}) is of the form (\ref{eq:evol_x_endogenous}), with $a_{ij}(x) = 1$ if $\abs{x_i-x_j}<1$, and $a_{ij}(x) =0$ otherwise.
 The coefficients $a_{ij}$ are symmetric and therefore satisfy the cut-balance condition in Corollary \ref{cor:endogenous}.
 Part (a) of the corollary implies that the limit $x_i^*=\lim_{t\to \infty} x_i(t)$ exists for every $i$.
 Suppose now that for some $i,j$, we have $\abs{x_i^*-x_j^*}<1$.
 Then, there exists a time after which $|x_i(t) -x_j(t)| <1$ and therefore $a_{ij}(x(t))=1$.
-As a consequence, $\int_{t=0}^\infty a_{ij}(x(t))\, dt =\infty$, and Corollary \ref{cor:endogenous}(c) implies that $x_i^*=x_j^*$.
+As a consequence, $\int_{0}^\infty a_{ij}(x(t))\, dt =\infty$, and Corollary \ref{cor:endogenous}(c) implies that $x_i^*=x_j^*$.
 This proves that the system converges, and that the limiting values of any two agents are either equal or separated by at least 1, a result which had been obtained by ad hoc arguments in \cite{Hendrickx:2008phdthesis}.

 Exactly the same argument can be made for a system that evolves according to the integral equation version of

 (We let $\dot x_i(t)=0$ whenever the denominator on the right-hand side is zero.)
 This system satisfies a type-symmetry condition with $K=N$.
 A variant of \green{such a system, with a different interaction radius $r_i$ for each $i$,} has been studied in \cite{LinBrouckeFrancis:2004} under the assumption that the graph of interactions is strongly connected at every $t$.